Oonej/ChaosHelper/README.md

 ```
 V2.2.6 (NEW)
 Added support for "StaticText" .layout/.txt field type for custom labels.
-Added support for "CheckBox" .layout/.txt field type for issuing an "on" command or "off" command depending on check mark
+Added support for "ToggleButton" .layout/.txt field type for issuing an "on" command or "off" command depending on state
 V2.2.5
 Added new chat command /ch settab # to auto switch to a tab via command.
 V2.2.4